Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: Free entry for exhibitions (merchandise available for purchase)

-The facility's strength lies in its accessibility and frequency of updates.
+Accessibility and frequent exhibition turnover keep travelers returning.
 For travelers with limited time in Tokyo, Anime Tokyo Station offers concentrated Naruto content without requiring multiple destination hops.

 Princess Cafe Ikebukuro (Collaboration Cafe)